Tearnote/village-of-chaos/README.md

 These resources were purchased with personal funds.
 The purchased source files are not present in the repository.

-## Structure

-As details above, game interaction is sorted into tabbed sections.
-Each section serves a single game mechanic, helping the player understand the game more easily.
-The first tab allows assigning of villagers to buildings, also choosing their roles.
-The second tab allows creation of new buildings, and improvement of existing ones.
-The last tab is for research, which are upgrades for teh way villagers work - unlocking of new roles and improving them.

-The resource listing, as the most important piece of information for the player, will be visible to the player at all times.
-A typical option is to float it at the top/bottom of the window, or at the edge of the section navigation.
-Different approaches might work best on desktop and on mobile.
-Current income (units per second) will be shown for each resource, so that the player has immedaite feedback on whether their villager assignments are working well.

-The player begins the game by gathering food and wood manually, by clicking.
-This will let them build a house, inviting their first villager.
-All unassigned villagers automatically collect wood.
-Once assigned to a building, they generate a resource specific to that building.
-With enough resources, the player can erect more buildings and upgrade them to improve production.

-Having two or more stray villagers doing the same task increases that building's chaos meter.
-Chaos divides the production speed of that resource.
-It can be avoided by assigning mentor/apprentice pairs, as well as by introducing managers.

-The upgrade tab will have a mysterious upgrade, "Monolith", always available but requiring a prohibitive amount of resources.
-Buying this upgrade should become feasible after the player has enough upgrades.
-Buying this upgrade ends the game.

-Througout the player's first steps, tutorial pop-ups will appear at appropriate times.
-For example, once the game starts, a pop-up instructs the player to click on buttons to earn resources.
-When the player assigns two villagers to a single job, a pop-up will let them know about the chaos system.

 ## Wireframe

 ![Mock-up wireframe view of the game in a desktop browser](doc/wireframe.png)